anarisris/bookdiary/README.md

 ## Wishlist
 Code: The Hidden Language of Computer Hardware and Software - Charles Petzold
 New Scientist: The Origin of (almost) Everything
-Blankets - Craig Thompson
 Persepolis - Marjane Satrapi
+All About Love: New Visions - Bell Hooks
+Mom & Me & Mom - Maya Angelou
 On Writing - Stephen King
-Norwegian Wood - Haruki Murakami
 How the Mind Works - Steven Pinker
+A Thousand Splendid Suns - Khaled Hosseini